classicfoo/fafs/README.md

 # Todo
 - Add open in vscode in context menu
 - Make config file to set where root search folder is, where archive folder is and where editor.pwy is.
+- Add command palette (combobox) to the right of searchbar.
+It will have all the options listed in the context menu.